 To determine eligibility for disability benefits, the SSA uses a five-step analysis.
 The following factors are considered as part of this process:

-- Are you participating in substantial gainful activity (SGA?)
+- Are you participating in a substantial gainful activity (SGA?)

 - Do you suffer from a severe impairment?